Ghy0501/FCIT/README.md

         |-- tables/
 ```

-Please download the instructions from our [HuggingFace](https://huggingface.co/datasets/HaiyangGuo/UCIT) page, then, organize the instructions as follows:
+Please download the `instructions` and `partitioned_data` from our [HuggingFace](https://huggingface.co/datasets/HaiyangGuo/UCIT) page, then, organize the instructions as follows:
 ```
 |-- instructions
     |-- ArxivQA